Anti-termite Treatment process for your Home Constriction project

 ⦁ The purpose of soil treatment is to establish a chemical barrier between the termites in the soil and the building to be protected so that termites cannot enter the structures.

-⦁ When the retaining wall of the basements comes up, the surface in contact with the building’s external wall should be treated with the chemical emulsion at the rate of 7.5 litres/m2 of the vertical surface of the substructure and to a depth of 300 mm.
+⦁ When the retaining wall of the basements comes up, the surface in contact with the building’s external wall should be treated with the chemical emulsion at the rate of 7.5 liters/m2 of the vertical surface of the substructure and to a depth of 300 mm.

 ⦁ The termites find their way to the building floor through the cracks or voids in the following regions –